 Q. “If we had evidence confirming the way Biblical Greek was pronounced during the time of Christ, wouldn’t our college professors be aware of that evidence and therefore hasten to make immediate application of it?”From “Questions,“ Vol. I, p. xi (see below)

-A. ‘Koine’ Κοινή [kini] means “common.”
-It refers to the ordinary vernacular rather than formal Greek.
+A. Koine means “common” and refers to the ordinary vernacular rather than formal Greek.
 Aristotle composed his works in highly artistic Attic Greek but communicated with ordinary Athenians in their native Attic vernacular.
-Whether formal Attic or informal, the two expressions were part of the same Hellenic tongue, their sounds from one phonemic stock.
+Formal or informal, the two expressions were part of the same Hellenic tongue, their sounds from one phonemic stock.
 It is chiefly from the Attic vernacular of classical Athens that the “common” Greek of New Testament times evolved—from the vernacular of Alexander and his private tutor, Aristotle.
-Its sounds were therefore not new or of a new language, but historical; its pronunciation, the Historical Greek Pronunciation (HGP).
+Its sounds were therefore not new but historical; its pronunciation, the Historical Greek Pronunciation (HGP).

-HGP.
-Below are TWO VIDEOS and TWO BOOKS (Vol. I and Vol. II) designed for the avid learner of Greek who is interested in the…
+TWO VIDEOS and TWO BOOKS (Vol. I and Vol. II) designed for the avid learner of Greek who wishes to explore the…

 Development of the Historical Greek Pronunciation